-To get the best engagement outcome for a Council decision, service, local law, project, plan, policy, budget or service, we engage as early in the process as possible and provide relevant information at the onset, and at key milestones in the process and communicate the level of influence the community has on the matter at each stage.
+To get the best engagement outcome for a Council decision, service, local law, project, plan, policy, budget or service, we engage as early in the process as possible and provide relevant information (such as any relevant overarching Council strategies or documents) at the onset, and at key milestones in the process and communicate the level of influence the community has on the matter at each stage.
 This enables issues and potential risks to be discovered and managed as early as possible.